Great Contraction

-Friedman and Schwartz argued that the Federal Reserve could have lessened the severity of the Depression, but failed to exercise its role of managing the monetary system and ameliorating banking panics under Fed chairmen Roy A. Young and Eugene Meyer.
+Friedman and Schwartz contended that the Great Depression was caused by the bank failures, which led to a monetary contraction of 35 percent, which they named “The Great Contraction”.
+The dramatic contraction of the monetary base then caused a 33 percent deflation in this period, which they argued transformed the crisis from a normal recession into a depression.
+Through this, they concluded that the Federal Reserve could have lessened the severity of the Great Depression by maintaining a constant flow of liquidity into monetary base, but failed to exercise its role of managing the monetary system and ameliorating banking panics under Fed chairmen Roy A. Young and Eugene Meyer.

 The Great Contraction is not to be confused with the Great Compression, which refers to a period beginning around 1940 when (according to some economists such as Paul Krugman) economic inequality declined due to progressive taxation and other policies of the Franklin D. Roosevelt administration.